 Property, plant and equipment and finite-lived assets are tested for impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable.
 Factors that the Company considers in deciding when to perform an impairment review include significant underperformance of the business in relation to expectations, significant negative industry or economic trends and significant changes or planned changes in the use of the assets.
 If an impairment review is performed to evaluate a long-lived asset group for recoverability, the Company compares forecasts of undiscounted cash flows expected to result from the use and eventual disposition of the long-lived asset group to its carrying value.
 An impairment loss would be recognized when estimated undiscounted future cash flows expected to result from the use of an asset group are less than its carrying amount.
-If such assets are not impaired, but their useful lives have decreased, the remaining net book value is amortized over the revised useful life.
+If such assets are not impaired, but their useful lives have decreased, the remaining net book value is amortized over the revised useful life

 Indefinite-lived intangible assets are reviewed for impairment at least annually or whenever events or changes in circumstances indicate that it is more likely than not that the asset is impaired.
-The impairment test consists of a comparison of the fair value of the intangible asset with its carrying value.
+The impairment test consists of a qualitative assessment to determine if events or changes in circumstances indicate that the carrying amount of the assets may not be fully recoverable.
+Factors that the Company considers in deciding when to perform an impairment review include significant underperformance of the business in relation to expectations, significant negative industry or economic trends and significant changes or planned changes in the use of the assets.
+If events occur, a comparison of the fair value of the intangible asset with its carrying value is performed.
 If the carrying value of the intangible asset exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
 The Company has elected the first business day of the fourth quarter of its fiscal year as the annual impairment testing date.
-The results of the annual impairment test did not indicate any impairments of indefinite-lived intangible assets for fiscal years 2021 and 2020.
+The results of the annual impairment test did not indicate any impairments of indefinite-lived intangible assets for fiscal years 2022, 2021 and 2020.